-shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
-Take into consideration the company's five-year total shareholder return and operational metrics.
+Director Performance Evaluation: The board lacks mechanisms to promote accountability and oversight, coupled with sustained poor performance relative to peers.
+Sustained poor performance is measured by one-, three-, and five-year total shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
+Take into consideration the company's operational metrics and other factors as warranted.
 Problematic provisions include but are not limited to:

 - A classified board structure;

 - A supermajority vote requirement;

-- > Either a plurality vote standard in uncontested director elections, or a majority vote standard in contested elections;
+- > Either a plurality vote standard in uncontested director elections, or a majority vote standard in contested elections:

-- The inability of shareholders to call special meetings;
+- > The inability of shareholders to call special meetings;

-- The inability of shareholders to act by written consent;
+- > The inability of shareholders to act by written consent;

 - A multi-class capital structure; and/or

 - A non-shareholder-approved poison pill.